Bellfield (Banyule - Vic.)

 Employment drivers in Bellfield are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Education & training, however, has limited presence at 7.9% compared to the regional rate of 9.2%.
-Employment opportunities locally may be limited as indicated by Census data on working population versus resident population.
-In the past year, employment increased by 1.6%, while labour force grew by 0.6%, causing unemployment to fall by 0.9 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising slightly by 0.3 percentage points.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bellfield's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Education & training has limited presence at 7.9% compared to the regional 9.2%.
+The area offers limited local employment opportunities as indicated by working population vs resident population counts.
+Over a 12-month period, employment increased by 1.8% while labour force grew by 0.7%, reducing the unemployment rate by 0.9 percentage points.
+In comparison, Greater Melbourne had employment growth of 3.0%, labour force growth of 3.3%, and an unemployment rise of 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bellfield's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment